231fa18274-Bhanu/ai-education-faq-assistant/README.md

 Hallucination Test

+Valid:
-Valid: What scholarships are available for students?
+What scholarships are available for students?
+How does the government support higher education students?
+What schemes support education for girl students?

 Invalid: Who is the Prime Minister of India? → Information not available